jboss-developer/jboss-eap-quickstarts/ejb-security-propagation/README.md

 #### Configure the Server by Running the JBoss CLI Interactively

-1. If it is running, stop the JBoss Enterprise Application Platform 6.1 server.
+1. If it is running, stop the JBoss EAP server.
 2. Backup the following files, replacing JBOSS_HOME with the path to your server:

         JBOSS_HOME/domain/configuration/domain.xml
         JBOSS_HOME/domain/configuration/host.xml
-3. Start the JBoss Enterprise Application Platform 6 Server by typing the following:
+3. Start the JBoss EAP server by typing the following:

         For Linux:  JBOSS_HOME/bin/domain.sh
         For Windows:  JBOSS_HOME\bin\domain.bat